micheleg/dash-to-dock/download.md

 The installation process is as simple as sliding a button.
 The extension can then be enabled and disabled through the same site or with *gnome-tweak-tool*.

 ### Manual installation
-You can alos obtain the extension in the form of a *zip archive* from the [release page](https://github.com/micheleg/dash-to-dock/releases).
+You can also obtain the extension in the form of a *zip archive* from the [release page](https://github.com/micheleg/dash-to-dock/releases).
 Look for the latest version supporting your shell version.
-The extension can be installed by means of *gnome-tweak-tool* or alternatively by direclty extreacting the archive in the a directory named <code>dashtodock@micxgx.gmail.com</code> inside <code>~/.local/share/gnome-shell/extensions/</code>
+The extension can be installed by means of *gnome-tweak-tool* or alternatively by directly extracting the archive in the a directory named <code>dashtodock@micxgx.gmail.com</code> inside <code>~/.local/share/gnome-shell/extensions/</code>

      unzip dash-to-dock@micxgx.gmail.com.zip \
     -d ~/.local/share/gnome-shell/extensions/dashtodock@micxgx.gmail.com/